Justin Turner Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- Schmidt goes for his 10th victory when he makes the start for the Yankees, his 29th of the season.
-He is 9-8 with a 4.54 ERA and 139 strikeouts in 140 2/3 innings pitched.
+- The Yankees will send Vasquez (2-2) out to make his fifth start of the season.
+He is 2-2 with a 2.36 ERA and 22 strikeouts through 26 2/3 innings pitched.

-- The right-hander's last time out was on Wednesday against the Detroit Tigers, when he tossed 6 1/3 innings, surrendering three earned runs while allowing five hits.
+- His last appearance came out of the bullpen on Thursday when the righty threw 2 1/3 innings against the Detroit Tigers, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.